pyg-team/pytorch_geometric/docs/source/notes/create_gnn.rst

     \mathbf{x}_i^{(k)} = \sum_{j \in \mathcal{N}(i) \cup \{ i \}} \frac{1}{\sqrt{\deg(i)} \cdot \sqrt{deg(j)}} \cdot \mathbf{\Theta} \cdot \mathbf{x}_j^{(k-1)},

-where input node features are first transformed by a weight matrix :math:`\mathbf{\Theta}`, neighborhood-normalized and finally added together afterwards.
+where input node features are first transformed by a weight matrix :math:`\mathbf{\Theta}`, neighborhood-normalized and finally aggregated together.
+We can identify six steps to compute this layer:

+1. Add self-loops to the adjacency matrix.
+2. Normalize adjacency matrix based on in- and out-degree.
+3. Linearly transform node feature matrix.
+4. Normalize node features in :math:`\phi`.
+5. Sum up neighboring node features (:obj:`"add"` aggregation)
+6. Discard old node features and replace them with the new ones in :math:`\gamma`.

+Step 1-3 are typically computed before message passing takes place.
+Step 4-6 can be easily processed using the :class:`torch_geometric.nn.MessagePassing` base class.
+The full layer implementation is shown below.

 .. code-block:: python